Mistie-rious/Tenara/README.md

 It allows organizations to register, manage users, create and manage projects, and track activity across multiple tenants.
 The architecture follows modular principles, separating frontend pages, shared/UI components, state management, and backend features.

+Tenara implements shared-schema multi-tenancy: all tenants share the same database schema, but each row of data includes a tenantId field.
+This ensures data isolation between organizations while keeping the database structure simple and scalable.

+Tenant data is isolated by including tenantId in all relevant models (User, Project).
+All queries filter based on the current tenant's ID, and each mutation automatically associates new data with the correct tenant.

 ---

 ## Tech Stack